MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/WakeOnTouch.md

 ## Setting a video idle timeout

 You can configure the screen to turn off after a period of inactivity by setting a video idle timeout.
 When the user has not interacted with the device for a specified length of time, the screen will turn off.
-This will enable the device to enter a low power state by powering down components related to the display.
+This will enable the device to enter a low-power state by powering down components related to the display.

 ```powershell
 	powercfg.exe /setacvalueindex SCHEME_CURRENT SUB_VIDEO VIDEOIDLE 10